openlegend/core-rules/core/SRD.md

 -   **Tier 1**:
     -   Will 5
-    -   Berserker
+    -   Battle Trance

-**Description:** Your berserker nature is ever-present, waiting to be unleashed at a moment's notice. \newline
+**Description:** Your battle trance lies dormant just below the surface, waiting to be unleashed at a moment's notice. \newline

-**Effect:** You can enter a rage (as per the berserker feat) as a free action even when it is not your turn.
-You may choose to rage in reaction to another action, such as an enemy's attack, spell, or insult.
-You may even declare your intent to rage after the action has been resolved (such as after the attack has already been rolled).
-The benefits granted from your rage take place before the triggering action is resolved, potentially negating damage or harmful effects that you would have otherwise incurred.
+**Effect:** You can enter a battle trance (as per the Battle Trance feat) as a free action even when it is not your turn.
+You may choose to do so in reaction to another action, such as an enemy's attack, spell, or insult.
+You may even declare your intent to enter a battle trance after the action has been resolved (such as after the attack has already been rolled).
+The benefits granted from your battle trance take place before the triggering action is resolved, potentially negating damage or harmful effects that you would have otherwise incurred.

 ## Reckless Frenzy